Series · ODE Foundations · Chapter 10

 A lake stays clear for decades, then turns murky in a single season.
 A power grid hums along stably, then trips into a cascading blackout in seconds.
 A column under slowly increasing load is straight, straight, straight — and then suddenly buckles.

-These are not failures of prediction.
-They are the universe doing exactly what dynamical systems theory says it must do: cross a bifurcation.
-When a parameter drifts past a critical value, the topology of phase space rearranges itself, and what was once impossible becomes inevitable.
-This chapter is about classifying those rearrangements.
-There turn out to be only a handful of them, and once you see the catalogue you start spotting them everywhere.
+These are not prediction failures.
+The universe is doing exactly what dynamical systems theory says it must: cross a bifurcation.
+When a parameter drifts past a critical value, the topology of phase space rearranges, and what was once impossible becomes inevitable.
+This chapter classifies these rearrangements.
+There are only a few, and once you see the catalog, you’ll spot them everywhere.

 • What bifurcation means precisely, and why it has to be defined in terms of topology, not quantity